temujin9/mezovy/b-plot.md

 ## Koschei
-- Plot points: 6
+- Plot points: 7
 - King Cold advancing from the north, gathering souls for Koschei in his belly
 - Attack any of the northern realms

 ## Ukpik
-- Plot points: 8
+- Plot points: 1
 - Securing the trods
 - Advancing into the mundane realm

 ## The Traitor
-- Plot points: 7
+- Plot points: 0
 - Arrange failure for a sibling
 - Can contribute to another's success
 - Each step should eliminate another possibility

 ## Caine
-- Plot points: 1
+- Plot points: 3
 - Manipulating others against The Church
 - Playing off The Queen's minions on behalf of Ukpik

 ## Oilester
-- Plot points: 5
+- Plot points: 8
 - Regain powerful spells
 - Take revenge on elves

 ## Grey Eye
-- Plot points: 5
+- Plot points: 8
 - Open closed trods
 - Finding and destroying portal knowledge
 - Necromantic power sources

 ## Tsarina Suzyanna
-- Plot points: 9
+- Plot points: 2
 - Advances her plots by 2d3-2 each month
 - Armies advance upon and smash her enemies
 - Courtiers find ways to maintain power

 # History
+- The Traitor poisons Seryy's wife so she is barren
 - Caine surrenders to the hobgoblins and saves his city and wizard guild
 - King Cold assaults Uhlinberg badly, causing "a second dearth"
 - False Bolechnikov found and destroyed by PCs, True Bolechnikov found and destroyed by Bolech